-Craft distilleries are born from the dreams of one person, or maybe a couple of friends who have an idea for a better or unique brand of spirit.
-Your packaging and label tie into your brand theme, which entails several exciting decisions for passionate owners to make.
+Craft distilleries are born from the dreams of bold individuals who have an idea for a better or unique brand of spirit.
+Your packaging and label should tie into that brand ideology and passion that brought you to the industry.

 Packaging and Sales

 The bottle, label, box, even the crate, all tell customers and distributors the story of the brand and why it's worth purchasing.
 Packaging is immensely important and directly correlates with sales.
-Just look at kid cereals.
-Each one has a character or mascot of sorts, all made to do one thing - connect with their audience.
-It works the same on adults.
+The theme of your label and packaging should reflect your tasting room and invoke a desired feeling in your consumers.

 Your Target Audience